dmachard/python-dnstap-receiver/README.md

 ### TCP socket

-This output enables to forward dnstap message to a remote tcp collector Add the following configuration as external config to activate this output:
+This output enables to forward dnstap message to a remote tcp collector.
+Add the following configuration as external config to activate this output:

 ```yaml